EarthmanT/e2e/README.md

 ## Install Kubernetes

-The first step of preparation for the demo is to install the Kubernetes Cluster.
-We run it first, because it needs to be in the default_tenant, and also because it takes a really long time to complete installation and you can run all other parts of the demo without it.
-It also demonstrates multi-tenancy and global secrets.
-This cluster is based on the [Cloudify Kubernetes Provider](http://docs.getcloudify.org/4.2.0/plugins/container-support/#infrastructure-orchestration).
-It has been modified specifically for this demo.
+The first step of preparation for the demo is to install the Kubernetes cluster.
+We run it first because it needs to be in the default_tenant.
+It also takes a long time to complete installation and you can run all other parts of the demo without it.
+The Kubernetes cluster demonstrates multi-tenancy and global secrets.
+This cluster is based on the [Cloudify Kubernetes Provider](http://docs.getcloudify.org/4.2.0/plugins/container-support/#infrastructure-orchestration) and is modified specifically for this demo.

+To install the Kubernetes cluster:

+1. Upload the Kubernetes cluster blueprint:
-On the left navigation menu, select Local Blueprints, the click **Upload**.
+    1. In the Local Blueprints page, click **Upload**.

-![Upload Blueprints: Left Navigation Menu][blueprints-nav]

-[Right-click and copy the Blueprint archive URL](https://github.com/EarthmanT/e2e/releases/download/k8s-e2e-download/k8s-e2e.zip) and paste in the _URL_ field, provide a _Blueprint Name_, such as `k8s`, select `openstack.yaml` as the _Blueprint filename_.
-Then click **Upload**.

-_Help: If uploading from the UI takes a long time or fails, because of the size of the `zip` file, it may be a good idea to upload via the CLI._
+    1. Enter the blueprint details:
+        1. In the blueprint package URL, enter: `https://github.com/EarthmanT/e2e/releases/download/k8s-e2e-download/k8s-e2e.zip`
+        1. Enter a _Blueprint Name_ (for example, `k8s`) and select the Blueprint filename `openstack.yaml`.
+    1. Click **Upload**.

     ![Upload Blueprints: Form][kubernetes-upload-blueprint]

-Create the deployment:
+:Warning: If the upload takes a long time or fails because of the size of the `zip` file, we recommend that you use the CLI to upload the file.

+1. Deploy the database blueprint:
+    1. On the new database blueprint, click **Deploy**.
+    1. Enter the deployment details:
+        1. In the Deployment name field, enter the same name as the blueprint.
+(For example, `k8s`)
+        1. In the network_deployment_name field, enter your Openstack network deployment name.
+In the preparation steps we named it `openstack`.
+    1. Click **Deploy**.

     ![Create Deployments: Form][kubernetes-create-deployment]

-Locate the deployment that you just created and execute the install workflow.

 ## Add Demo Tenant

-Creating a demo tenant is necessary for demonstrating multi-tenancy.
-You will install the database, load balancer, and demo front end applications in this tenant.
+The end-to-end solution uses a demo tenant to demonstrate multi-tenancy.
+You install the database, load balancer, and front-end applications in this tenant.

-To create a tenant, select "Tenant Management" from the left navigation menu.
+To create a tenant:

+1. Go to the Tenant Management page.

   ![Create Tenant: Left Navigation Menu][create-tenant-nav]

-Locate the "Tenants Management" panel.
-Click **Add**.
+1. In the Tenants Management, click **Add**.

   ![Create Tenant: Pane][create-tenant-section]

-Provide a name for your demo tenant, and click **Add**.
+1. Enter a name for your demo tenant, and click **Add**.

   ![Create Tenant: Form][create-tenant-form]

-Activate your demo tenant by moving your mouse by selecting the demo tenant from the tenant drop-down menu in the top menu.
+1. To activate your demo tenant, select the demo tenant from the tenant menu.

   ![Select Tenant][select-tenant]

-Now that you have created the demo tenant and made it your active tenant, you can proceed to the next steps.
+Now that you created the demo tenant and selected it as your active tenant, you can continue with the next steps.

 ## Add Secrets